pianosnake/ireal-reader/README.md

 }
 ```
 ### Developing
 Feel free to fork or submit pull requests.
 Run tests with `npm test`

 To develop and use the project locally, use `npm pack`.
 This will create a .tgz file that can be used locally by other modules.
 In your other project do `npm install path/to/ireal-reader-xxx.tgz`

+### Acknowledgments

+The irealb schema was originally cracked by Stephen Irons' [Accompaniser](https://github.com/ironss/accompaniser).
+The JSON format is a simplification of Ben Hughes' [Chords JSON](https://github.com/rubiety/chords-json) format.